 - 1. Ice: to help prevent secondary cell death and decrease pain - a.
-AT must determine if there are any contraindications prior to the application of ice - 1.
-Allergies (Cold Uticaria): Hives over treatment area - 11.
-Raynaud's Phenomenon: blue/grayish skin; intense burning and tingling over treatment area - m.
-Cold Induced Hemoglobinuria: dark urine & back pain - iv.
-Cryoglobinemia: Skin discoloration & dypsnea - 2.
-Compression: Limit swelling and secondary cell death - a.
-AT must rule out fracture & compartment syndrome before applying compression
+AT must determine if there are any contraindications prior to the application of ice - I. Allergies (Cold Uticaria): Hives over treatment area m.
+Cold Induced Hemoglobinuria: dark urine & back pain iv.
+Cryoglobinemia: Skin discoloration & dypsnea